mchung/heroku-buildpack-wordpress/README.markdown

 ## Overview

-The buildpack bootstraps a Wordpress site using [mchung/wordpress-on-heroku](http://github.com/mchung/wordpress-on-heroku).
+The buildpack bootstraps a Wordpress site using the [mchung/wordpress-on-heroku](http://github.com/mchung/wordpress-on-heroku) project template.
 That repo contains everything required to configure Wordpress on Heroku.

 You can enable the following plugins to enhance the performance of your Wordpress site.